 The ideal line off the tee is at the power pole behind the green, best to err to the left side as the rough is very heavy to the right.

-Second shot needs precise distance control to keep the ball on the correct side of the ridge that runs through the green
+The second shot needs precise distance control to keep the ball on the correct side of the ridge that runs through the green.

 Hole 11 – par 3

 This par 3 plays downhill so club selection is vital.
 A hazard borders the hole to the left so favouring the right side is always safest.

 The green has a ridge running through the middle, being on the right side of it will lead to an easier putt.

 Proving to be the most difficult hole on the course demands an accurate tee shot to the left of the large pine tree that sits on the right side of the fairway.

 After the tee shot leaves an approach from 150-200m to the green.
 The green has a ridge running across the middle and a bunker short left.

 Accuracy is key here on all three shots, a hazard up the entire left side of the hole means centre right on the tee shot is recommended.
 The second shot demands even more focus as the out of bounds right comes into play.
 Once in position, it leaves a short iron to a tabletop green.
 The green has gentle slopes so rewards any ball on the green in regulation.